jakemcc/jakemccrary.com/source/_posts/2016-11-16-a-guide-to-distributed-work.markdown

 This is another benefit that most people can immediately identify.
 Remote works gives you more power over your schedule.
 Even if you're part of a synchronous distributed team, you gain flexibility.
 All of a sudden your breaks become time you can use to enrich your non-work life.

 Picking up or dropping off your children at daycare or school becomes easier.
 Taking your dog for a midday walk becomes possible.
 Since you aren't commuting, you have more time to make breakfast for you and your family.
 You can run errands or go to your favorite neighborhood lunch spot during the day.
-These errands and restaurant trips are quicker since you're effectively doing them at off hours, most of your neighbors are working at their office.
+These errands and restaurant trips are quicker since you're effectively doing them at off hours as most of your neighbors are working at their office.

 ### More time with family

 If you're working at home, then it becomes easy to see your family more.
 You can say hi to your kids when they get home from school.
-You have more time in the evening to spend with your baby before it needs to bed.
+You have more time in the evening to spend with your baby before it needs to go to bed.

 ### Customize your workspace

 You get to choose where you work.
 For many, this will be in a home office.
 This is your space; you get to make it your own.

 Do you like to work in a cave?
 Paint the walls a dark color, block out the windows and enjoy your cave-like experience.
 Do you prefer sunlight and plants?
 Work near a window and add houseplants to your space.
 Do you want an awesome sit-stand desk and chair?
-Buy them [TODO: Link to other post].
+Buy [them](/blog/2015/03/31/my-home-work-space/).

-One of my former colleagues likes to walk on a treadmill while standing or, if sitting, he enjoyed having peddles [TODO: under desk peddles] under his desk.
+One of my former colleagues likes to walk on a treadmill while standing or, if sitting, he enjoyed having [pedals](http://amzn.to/2gRypQD) under his desk.
 These are customizations he would have a hard time getting at most offices.

 ### Eat the food you want to eat

 Many of us have preferred diet (or a diet we're forced to follow).
-Maybe you cannot eat gluten or prefer to follow the Paleo diet.
-When you work from home, it is easier to eat food you prepare yourself.
+When you work from home, it is easier to eat food you know you should eat.

 When you work from an office, you have a few food options.
 You can bring your food, go out to eat, or (if your employer offers it) eat food provided by your company.
 If you follow a restrictive diet, all of these options are more hassle than making your lunch at home every day.